 MADISON PUBLIC LIBRARY

 The Madison Public Library has been working to promote community, literacy, and education over the last 140 years.
 There are over nine locations throughout the city of Madison that are open Monday-Saturday, with limited hours on Sunday.
 Forward Madison is delighted to partner with the Madison Public Library to support their We Read program which is a year-round initiative to encourage reading amongst all ages.
 We are also collaborating on a contest where writers under 18 can submit a short story, poem, song, rap, or creative written expression about people working together to achieve a common goal.
-Alongside the writing contest, the Madison Public Library’s “Dream Bus” will be stationed outside of Breese Stevens Field for four home games during the 2021 season.
+Alongside the writing contest, the Madison Public Library’s “Dream Bus” will be stationed outside of Breese Stevens Field for select home games during the 2023 season.

 To learn more about our partnership with MPL, visit their website here.